Douglas BarrTitle: Counselor

 As a counselor, I cover the gamut of academic, career and personal counseling.
 I would add that everything we do for and with the student is 'personal' to that student!
 My working philosophy is that YOU have the power to make personal choices leading to a fulfilling life.
 A 'fulfilling life' includes all sevens day of the week!
 My goal in my class, and in counseling, is for you to understand, capture, and be responsible to the power that you possess.
 Gain confidence in your ability to take worthy risks, make good decisions!
 It's YOUR life!
 Work at it!
 Learn to enjoy working at it!

-Once again, I DO WELCOME ALL STUDENTS for either individual counseling appointments or enrolling in my APSY 160 class.
+Once again, I DO WELCOME ALL STUDENTS for either individual counseling or enrolling in my Career Exploration class.

-I teach two sections of APSY160 each Fall and Spring semester: ALWAYS on Wednesday evenings from 7:00 - 9:45 pm and always on Tue & Thur morning.
-For Spring 2014, the Tuesday /Thursday class will be 7:30 - 8:45 am.
+MORE ABOUT THE CLASS: I teach two sections each Fall and Spring semester: ALWAYS on Wednesday evenings from 7:00 - 9:45 pm and always on Tue & Thur morning 7:30 - 8:45 am.
 I promise, you will have no parking challenge for a 7:30 am class.

 The subtitle for my classe is "Take Charge!"
 You may learn more about this class (and me) by visiting my faculty web site linked to this profile at the very top of this page (immediately below the counseling office phone number).

-Once at my faculty web site, 'student comments' may assist your decision about APSY 160.
+Once at my faculty web site, 'student comments' may assist your decision about Counseling 160.
 These are anecdotal statements written by former students during some point in their class experience.
+(An apology for again mentioning this class was formerly called APSY 160.
+The transition to the title change is 'in-progress' for 2014 - 2015 so be alert that materials may refer to either COUN 160 or APSY 160.

 For students registered for the class, updated course materials specific to the current class, are posted on BLACKBOARD near the start of each respective semester.
 Yet, the course material posted as part my faculty web site are a fair representation of the course.

-My interests beyond the college are family, including 6 year old granddaughter, two grandsons, a 4 year newborn (December 2013);friends; golf, and more golf.
-I have served on the Board of Directors of The San Clemente Golf (Men's) Club, including service as Club President in 2007.
-Originally from Ohio; I have lived in California for nearly 40 years with 'my bride' Deanie.
+My interests beyond the college are family; friends; golf, and more golf.
+I have served on the Board of Directors of The San Clemente Golf (Men's) Club, including a year as Club President.
+Originally from Ohio; I have lived in California for over 40 years with 'my bride' Deanie.
 She is the love of my life, a native of California.
 She was born in extreme Northern California (Yreka) in Siskiyou County, known to some as "God's Country"!
 We met when I was stationed there in the Air Force.

 I live what I teach.
 I enjoy working at living seven days a week, every week.
 Work hard!
 Play hard!
 Learn your part in the world.
 Be responsible for your life!
 Respect and learn from others!
 Enjoy the voyage!